theweboftrust/wot.id-public-docs/11_Onboarding_And_Adoption.md

 ### 2.3.
 Complexity
 *(How difficult is it to understand and use?)*

-- **The `wot.id` Challenge:** The underlying concepts (DIDs, VCs, Tangle) are inherently complex.
+- **The `wot.id` Challenge:** The underlying concepts (DIDs, VCs, distributed ledger technology) are inherently complex.
 Direct exposure would halt diffusion immediately.
 - **Lesson from Threads:** Threads was praised for its simplicity.
 However, its lack of depth and features ultimately contributed to its user retention crisis. **Strategy:** Our core strategy is **"Progressive Decentralization."** Users start in a simple, managed environment.
 We introduce concepts like self-custody and key management only when the user is ready and motivated, turning complexity into an opt-in path for empowerment rather than a mandatory entry barrier.

 ### 2.4.
 Trialability